nkeplinger/healthcare_module7/README.md

 __Null 1.1:__ There was no relationship between seasons and staffing shortage.
 __Alternative 1.1:__ There was a relationship between the seasons and staffing shortages.
-__Result Summary:__ the pearson coefficient and p-value indicate we can reject the null hypothesis.
+__Result Summary:__ The pearson coefficient and p-value indicate we can reject the null hypothesis.
+Shortages increase on average with progression of seasons from Spring to Winter, most heavily in Fall and Winter.

-__Null 1.1:__ There was no relationship between day of the year and staffing shortage.
+__Null 1.2:__ There was no relationship between day of the year and staffing shortage.
-__Alternative 1.1:__ There was a relationship between the day of the year and staffing shortages.
+__Alternative 1.2:__ There was a relationship between the day of the year and staffing shortages.
-__Result Summary:__ the linear regression r-squared value indicates we can reject the null hypothesis.
+__Result Summary:__ The linear regression r-squared value indicates we can reject the null hypothesis.
+On average, the first and last 30 days of each year see the greatest impact of staffing shortages, with a significant increase in the last 5 months of the year.

-__Null 1.1:__ There was no relationship between day of the week and staffing shortage.
+__Null 1.3:__ There was no relationship between day of the week and staffing shortage.
-__Alternative 1.1:__ There was a relationship between the day of the week and staffing shortages.
+__Alternative 1.3:__ There was a relationship between the day of the week and staffing shortages.
-__Result Summary:__ the pearson coefficient and p-value indicate we can reject the null hypothesis.
+__Result Summary:__ The pearson coefficient and p-value indicate we can reject the null hypothesis.
+Wednesday through Friday see the greatest levels of reported staffing shortages, dwindling as the weekdays approach Tuesday which saw the lowest average shortages.

 ## Topic 2: (Raelle) Staff Shortages Vs. Covid Deaths from 2020 to 2022?